 Most people can’t recover from addiction until they’ve acknowledged the problem and worked with a professional.
 Recognizing the signs of addiction is the first step.
 Not everyone reacts to illegal drugs and alcohol in the same way, but there are some common patterns.
 Most patients experience physical symptoms, psychological issues, and changes to their behavior and relationships.

-Many of the psychological signs of drug use are similar to the symptoms of mental health conditions.
+Many of the psychological signs of substance abuse use are similar to the symptoms of mental health conditions.
 Patients might have trouble concentrating and struggle to complete tasks they used to manage easily.
 They might experience mood swings and more unstable emotions.
 Many people are defensive about their addictions, so they become angry when someone brings up the issue.

 Different drugs cause different symptoms, and it is often hard to tell whether a psychological issue is related to drug use, stress, or another lifestyle factor.
 Some substances like cocaine can cause paranoia, while certain prescription drugs cause memory loss when consumed in large doses.
 Existing mental health conditions are often exacerbated after a patient develops an addiction.